-In June 2021, the Company entered into a definitive agreement with a third party to sell a substantial majority of its OED investments and Other IM business, composed of the Company's interests in various non-digital real estate, real estate-related equity and debt investments, and the Company's general partner interests and management rights with respect to these assets.
+The OED investments and Other IM business that are under contract for sale are composed of the Company's interests in various non-digital real estate, real estate-related equity and debt investments, and the Company's general partner interests and management rights with respect to these assets.
 The aggregate sales price is approximately \$535 million, subject to customary adjustments, including adjustments if consents with respect to certain assets cannot be obtained.
-Consummation of the sale is subject to customary closing conditions, including regulatory approvals and third party consents, but no financing conditions.